amitca71/etl_pipeline/README.md

 # etl_pipeline
-etl plipeline
 Basic modular ETL pipeline
-the system decouples pipeline from implementationa, in a way that allows modularity
+the system decouples pipeline from implementation, in a way that allows modularity of each of the steps, as following:

 ### extract -> transformation (one or more) -> loads (one or more)
 each implementation is suplementad by its rellevant parameters from the parameter configuration file.
 ### main files and folders:
 #### etl.py - the pipeline main
-  the module is orchestrating the etl it reads the configuration file, and calls the run method of the implementation with its preconfigured set of parametes and pandas datafreame (for transformation and loads)
+  the module is orchestrating the etl it reads the configuration file, and executes the run method of the implementation with its preconfigured set of parametes and pandas datafreame from previos stage (except for extract, that provides the 1st dataframe)

 #### config/parameters.json
 configurtion file that contains the parameters for implementation